aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/document-conversion-and-processing/extract-tiff-frames-to-bmp-format/_index.md

 import com.aspose.imaging.sources.FileCreateSource;
 ```

+## Step‑by‑Step Guide to convert tiff to bmp

-## Step 1: Load the TIFF Image and Initialize Frame Counter
+### Step 1: Load the TIFF Image and Initialize Frame Counter

 ```java
 // The path to the documents directory.